Muterra/doc-golix/whitepaper.md

 1. The above proposal is economically compelling.

 Put simply: information on the web is hard to protect, hard to find, and hard to use.
 Solving these problems requires a single system that everyone can use.
 Such a solution should (and must!) be financially beneficial to the internet community.
-Our proposal entails:
+The Muse addresses them with:

 1. A universal data persistence system;
 2. "Privacy by default" for that system, using three encrypted container files;